LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

 \subsection{Training Strategy}

 We jointly train $Enc_\theta$, $Dec_\theta$, and $Dis_\theta$ with a two-stage training strategy.
 In the first stage, the noise layer is not applied, allowing the model to converge to a stable state quickly.
-In the second stage, the noise layer is activated, and the usage frequency of each noise type is adaptively adjusted at fixed intervals according to validation results.
-We reweight the different noise types according to the following equation:
+In the second stage, the noise layer is activated, and the frequency of each noise is adaptively adjusted at fixed intervals according to the validation.
+We reweight the different noise according to the following equation:

 We require all noise types to participate in the reweighting process, even if the watermarking scheme already achieves an error rate below 1\% under a given noise.
 This ensures that the model does not discard previously learned robust features while attempting to acquire robustness against other types of noise.
+Besides, during training, $I_N$ is fed into the temporal inversion module with probability $P=0.5$.
+Using $I_{Wm}$ as the reference, the module reconstructs $I_N$ to obtain $I_{inv}$, which is then input into $Dec_\theta$ to recover the watermark.
+This design enables the model to learn the signal features present in the aligned image.
+The overall training objective is formulated as follows: